 We analyze 16 areas of an adviser’s business and 4 of these are particular to performance.
 If we assigned an equal score to each of the 16 areas, 6.25, then the adviser not providing historical data would start with a high score of 75.

 We have meet some absolutely wonderful advisers but the fact remains the business of being a financial advisers is about managing the assets for a family.
 How someone has performed in the past is indicative of their performance in the future.

 No one receives your information.
-All adviser/firm information is keep confidential and only shown to the client as needed.
+All adviser and firm information is keep confidential and only shown to the client as needed.

 The process takes anywhere from eight to twelve weeks.
-This has more to do with gathering the information, utilizing the Client Adviser Assessment Report to evaluate it and then narrowing the six advisors to two or three.
+This has more to do with gathering the information, utilizing the Client Adviser Assessment Report to evaluate it and then narrowing the advisors to the top two or three.

-You will initial receive a request for information with the client fact sheet.
+You will initially receive a request for information - client fact sheet.
 We take 7 to 10 days to review the information and then follow-up with additional questions and/or a meeting.
 From this stage we then narrow the advisers down to the final 2 or 3.
 Each of the teams at the second stage will meet the clients to do a full presentation.